alvaroderas/pong/README.md

 ![Win](imgs/wingame.png)

 ## How to play
-To play, simply download all the files and run the "app.py" file!
+To play, simply download all the files and run the "app.py" file.
 Enjoy! :)